Satiation in Fisher Markets and Approximation of Nash Social Welfare: Introduction

 For indivisible items and general non-negative valuations, the problem of maximizing the Nash social welfare is hard to approximate within any finite factor~\cite{NguyenNRR14}.
-For additive valuations, the problem is \classAPX-hard~\cite{Lee17}, and efficient 2-approximation algorithms based on market equilibrium~\cite{ColeG15,ColeDGJMVY17} and stable polynomials~\cite{AnariGSS17, AnariMGV16} exist.
-These algorithms have been extended to give a 2-approximation also in markets with multiple copies per item~\cite{BeiGHM17} and separable concave valuations~\cite{AnariMGV16}.
+For additive valuations, the problem is \classAPX-hard~\cite{Lee17}, and efficient 2-approximation algorithms based on market equilibrium~\cite{ColeG18,ColeDGJMVY17} and stable polynomials~\cite{AnariGSS17, AnariMGV18} exist.
+These algorithms have been extended to give a 2-approximation also in markets with multiple copies per item~\cite{BeiGHM17} and additive-separable concave valuations~\cite{AnariMGV18}.
+Barman et al.~\cite{BarmanKV18} introduced another technique based on limited envy and obtained a $1.45$-approximation for additive valuations.
+Very recently, Chaudhury et al.~\cite{ChaudhuryCGGHM18} generalized this result to obtain a $1.45$-approximation for a common generalization of both budget-additive and additive-separable concave valuations.

-For divisible items, the problem of maximizing the Nash social welfare is solved by competitive equilibria with equal incomes (CEEI)~\cite{Moulin03}.
-These equilibria often can be computed by solving convex programs due to Eisenberg and Gale~\cite{EisenbergG59} or Shmyrev~\cite{Shmyrev09}.
-For additive valuations, there are combinatorial~\cite{DevanurPSV08} and even strongly polynomial-time algorithms~\cite{Orlin10,Vegh16} for computing such an equilibrium.

-Unfortunately, even for additive valuations CEEI can be exponentially more valuable than optimal solutions for indivisible items.
-To obtain an improved bound on the indivisible optimum, Cole and Gkatzelis~\cite{ColeG15} introduced and rounded \emph{spending-restricted equilibria} with earning caps for every good.
-More generally, equilibria in \emph{markets with earning limits} are described by a \emph{convex program}~\cite{ColeDGJMVY17}.
-They can be computed and rounded efficiently to obtain a 2-approximation for additive valuations and any number of indivisible items~\cite{BeiGHM17}.

-Budget-additive valuations are a popular class of submodular valuation functions, especially due to applications in online advertising~\cite{Mehta12}.
-They are additive valuations with a global limit, which makes the valuation non-separable.
-These \emph{utility limits} have been recently proposed and studied in Fisher markets, and the equilibria are described by a \emph{convex program}~\cite{BeiGHM16,ColeDGJMVY17}.
-An equilibrium in these markets can be computed using algorithms for concave generalized flows~\cite{Vegh14}, the set of equilibria forms a lattice, and equilibria with maximum or minimum prices can also be obtained efficiently~\cite{BeiGHM16}.